Remainly will guide you!

-Our certified psychologist and couples therapist guides you through how-to videos for conversations and exercises that you do on your own.
+Our certified psychologist and couples therapist will guide you through how-to videos for conversations and exercises you can do on your own.

 Remainly is anonymous and self-explanatory.
 You decide when and how you want to use the service.

-Try our personality path and find out how you can approach each other in a way that improves your communication.
-Learn about each of the big five personality traits; are you similar or far apart, and how can you adapt.
+Try our personality path and find out how to approach each other in a way that improves your communication.
+Learn about the big five personality traits; are you similar or far apart and how can you adapt.

-One of the best investments you can make in life, is to learn how you and your partner can sustain an interest in one another, maintain appreciation and build new bonds.
-This path will teach you useful learnings for a long lasting coupling.
+One of the best investments you can make in life is to learn how you and your partner can maintain interest in each other, sustain appreciation and build new bonds.
+This path will teach you useful learnings for a long-lasting partnership.

-Imagine that you and your partner could resolve your differences in a respectful way, acknowledging what the other says.
-This path will you show you how to listen to each other and how to avoid unnecessary arguments.
+Imagine if you and your partner could resolve your disagreements in a respectful way by acknowledging what the other person is saying.
+This path will show you how to listen to each other and avoid unnecessary arguments.

 Destructive arguing can be a major threat to your relationship.
-This path provides you with techniques to find out why you argue the way you do, and how you can control it.
+This path offers you techniques to find out why you argue the way you do and how to control it.

-Intimacy means sharing thoughts and dreams as well as well as sharing a bed.
-This path will help you to rebuild and create more intimacy in your relationship.
+Intimacy means sharing thoughts and dreams as well as sharing a bed.
+This path will help you rebuild and create more intimacy in your relationship.

 Get access to all pathways from £19 per month.

-At times of crises many couples use much of their energy to argue.
-They get caught in endless circles of accusations and defence mechanisms, arguments may become repetitive and rejections ice cold.
-These couples feel that they are being driven further and further apart.
-If there has been an affair, it magnifies all problems and one or both of you may even feel that the easiest solution would be to go your separate ways.
+In times of crisis, many couples spend much of their energy arguing.
+They get caught up in endless circles of accusations and defence mechanisms, arguments can become repetitive and rejections icy cold.
+These couples feel like they are being driven further and further apart.
+If there has been an affair, this magnifies all problems and one or both of you may even feel that going your separate ways would be the easiest solution.

-The time to get some help and talk is if poor communication is causing problems in your relationship.
-Many people struggle to open up and express their emotions, it is uncommon to find two people who have been raised to communicate effectively.
-Therefore, it is a good idea to seek some external advice on how to establish ways to avoid arguments and find good habits.
+If poor communication is causing problems in your relationship, it's time to get help and talk.
+Many people find it difficult to open up and express their emotions.
+It is rare that two people who have been raised to communicate effectively get together.
+Therefore, it is a good idea to seek external advice on how to avoid arguments and find good habits.

-We know from years of experience that it's a good idea to see a therapist every once in a while, even when everything is going fine.
-This is because at this time it is still relatively easy to change little behaviours that may have a greater influence in the long run.
+We know from years of experience that it's a good idea to see a therapist every now and then, even if everything is going well.
+Because at that point, it's still relatively easy to change small behaviours that can have a bigger impact in the long run.

-When both partners are calm and relaxed, it is much easier to talk about the little irritations in everyday life that may eventually turn into friction.
-When you are doing ok, you can learn how to avoid bad habits before they appear, and you can start establishing good habits.
-This is also a great time to explore your individual differences.
+When both partners are calm and relaxed, it's much easier to talk about the little irritations in everyday life that can eventually turn into friction.
+If you are doing well, you can learn how to avoid bad habits before they form, and you can start establishing good habits.
+This is also a good time to explore your individual differences.

-Many of the troubles that appear between partners are related to individual differences that turn into frustrating behaviour for both parties.
-For instance, if one of you is tidier than the other, this may become a never-ending source of frustration for both of you.
+Many of the problems that arise between partners are related to individual differences that turn into frustrating behaviour for both parties.
+For example, if one of you is tidier than the other, it can become a never-ending source of frustration for both of you.

-However, if you establish ways to discuss this and learn that it is a part of your personality, you may find that the differences are possible to talk about without nagging, with respect and tolerance.
+However, if you establish ways to discuss this and learn that it is part of your personality, you may find that differences can be talked about without nagging, with respect and tolerance.
 It is much easier to tweak your habits in the right direction before time has cemented your patterns of behaviour in a negative way.

-One big problem for many couples, is that they develop automatic patterns of behaviour that are harmful to the relationship.
-Such patterns are nearly impossible to change without external help.
-Allowing these bad habits to grow can greatly increase the risk of a break up, therefore it is sound advice to seek counsel while you still have the drive needed to make the changes.
-Very often these changes consist of adapting a few good, daily habits, and identifying bad habits.
-This is a lot easier to do when you don't have a crisis to deal with.
+A major problem for many couples is that they develop automatic patterns of behaviour that are harmful to the relationship.
+Such patterns are almost impossible to change without outside help.
+Allowing these bad habits to grow greatly increases the risk of a breakup.
+Therefore, it is good advice to seek counselling while you still have the drive to make the changes.
+Very often, these changes consist of adopting some good daily habits and identifying bad habits.
+This is much easier to do when you are not facing a crisis.

 If one of you is reluctant to participate in relationship counselling?

-It may be that one of the partners is keener to seek fo couples counselling than the other.
-This is quite common, but if you are the reluctant part, don't hesitate.
-Just showing your partner that you are willing to make improvements will increase your bond and gain trust.
-Partners who refuse to join their partner in seeking help, may often wait until an ultimatum is given.
-By acting sooner, you can prevent much stress, heartache and a possible break-up.
+It may be that one of the partners would rather have couples counselling than the other.
+This is quite common, but if you are the reluctant part, do not hesitate.
+Showing your partner that you are willing to make improvements will strengthen your bond and gain trust.
+Partners who refuse to seek help together with their partner often wait until an ultimatum is given.
+If you act sooner, you can prevent a lot of stress, heartache, and a possible breakup.